naiknagrj/WebGL_Project/README.md

 # webGL_project
-A unity webGL project to display blah blah blah......
+A unity webGL project for skeletal system.